leeds-embedded-systems/ELEC5620M-Resources/Drivers/README.md

 * It includes all of the required custom Media Access Interface code to allow access to the MicroSD card on the DE1-SoC.
 * If you are feeling adventurous during your project, you could try using FatFS to save and read files from the MicroSD card (e.g. images, text, etc).
-* To use FatFS, you must use the `DDRRamRom` scatter file as the FatFS implementation requires approximately 20kB of RAM (larger than FPGA On-Chip space).
+* To use FatFS, you are best using the `DDRRamRom` scatter file as the FatFS implementation requires approximately 20kB of RAM.
   * For details on how to use the FatFS library, refer to the Application Interface documentation from the above web link.